kyma-project/istio/performance_tests/Readme.md

 ## Test Setup

-- Deploy Kubernetes cluster with Kyma
+- Deploy a Kubernetes cluster with Kyma on a production profile
 - Export the following variable:
 ```
 export DOMAIN=<YOUR_CLUSTER_DOMAIN>